Fox Chase Branch: History

 The Philadelphia, Newtown and New York Railroad was one of twelve railroads merged into the Reading Company effective December 31, 1945.
-The Newtown Branch was the last of the Reading's suburban branches to be electrified.
+The Newtown Branch was the last of Reading's suburban branches to be electrified.
 The city of Philadelphia funded the effort through the Passenger Service Improvement Corporation (PSIC), and the branch was electrified to Fox Chase, the last station within the city limits, on September 29, 1966.
 Diesel operation continued north of Fox Chase to Newtown.

 With the Reading Company's final bankruptcy in 1976, the Newtown Branch was conveyed to SEPTA.
 SEPTA suspended the diesel service to Newtown on July 1, 1981, as part of a systemwide discontinuation of non-electrified service.
 SEPTA ran a modified version of the diesel service, called the Fox Chase Rapid Transit Line, between October 5, 1981, and January 18, 1983.
 The right-of-way beyond Fox Chase is mostly preserved.
 6.2 mi within Montgomery County was converted into the Pennypack Trail.
 Another 2.1 mi in Bucks County was converted into the Newtown Rail Trail in 2022.

 The remaining line between Cheltenham Junction and Fox Chase became known as the Fox Chase Branch, and SEPTA continues to operate the Fox Chase Line commuter rail service over it.
 The former New York Short Line became part of Conrail's Trenton Line, with SEPTA and Conrail sharing the track between Cheltenham Junction and Newton Junction.
 Beginning in 1989 that double-tracked portion was functionally split, with each operator using one track.
 The two lines were physically separated in 2004–2005.
 SEPTA activated positive train control on the Fox Chase Line on May 23, 2016.